Celebrate Earth Hour 2023 Anywhere You Are

 - Forests are rapidly being depleted at a current rate of over 15 billion trees annually

-Putting a spotlight on plastic waste is one way we can all take a step towards a healthier planet and something we’re extremely passionate about.
+One way we can all take a step towards a healthier planet (and something we’re extremely passionate about here at ZeroWasteStore!) is to reduce our plastic waste.

 - Reduce what you use, reuse what you have, and recycle what you can